-Students in Grade 6 are NOT permitted to use calculators for Book 1.
-For Book 2 and for Book 3 students must have the exclusive use of a 4-function calculator with a square root key or a scientific calculator.
+Students in Grade 6 are NOT permitted to use calculators for Session 1.
+For Session 2 and for Session 3 students must have the exclusive use of a 4-function calculator with a square root key or a scientific calculator.
 Graphing calculators are not permitted.
+For students testing on computers, a calculator is provided as part of the computer testing delivery system, but schools should continue to supply students with exclusive use of the type of hand-held calculator the students use for everyday mathematics instruction.